-Your new travel trailer/5th-wheel (coach), including the structure, plumbing, heating, and electrical systems, and all appliances and equipment installed by the manufacturer, is warranted under normal use to be free from manufacturing defects in material and workmanship.
+Your new travel trailer, including the structure, plumbing, heating, and electrical systems, and all appliances and equipment installed by the manufacturer, is warranted under normal use to be free from manufacturing defects in material and workmanship.

-This warranty extends to the first retail purchaser and his transferee(s) and begins on the date of original retail delivery or the date the coach is first placed into service as a rental, commercial or demonstrator coach (whichever occurs first).
+This warranty extends to the first retail purchaser and his transferee(s) and begins on the date of original retail delivery or the date the travel trailer is first placed into service as a rental, commercial or demonstrator unit (whichever occurs first).
 This warranty extends for a period of one year from such date.
-Written notice of defects must be given to the selling dealer or the manu facturer not later than ten (10) days after the expiration of the applicable warranty.
-Warranty repairs, if required, will be made without charge after your coach is taken to the dealer or manufacturing plant location.
+Written notice of defect must be given to the selling dealer or the manufacturer not later then ten (10) days after the expiration of the appliance warranty.
+Warranty repairs, i required, will be made without charge after your travel trailer is taken to the dealer or manufacturing plant location.